Dotaxon/temperature-monitor/README.md

 3. transfer certs to rpi-heizung (and other places where it is used)
 4. save certs to /etc/ssl/...
 5. execute `update-ca-certificates`
+6. make sure main.go also uses the right certs and maybe recomiple it with `go build`
-6. wipe the cert in every place you copied it to (except the place where certbot created it)
+7. wipe the cert in every place you copied it to (except the place where certbot created it)